 This program is designed for young adults aged 18-30 who have a severe to moderate developmental disability, have completed their secondary education and have a strong interest in learning.
 It is expected that they will require a support worker; the provision of the support worker is the participant's responsibility.

 For more information

-For more information on the application process, registration, dates, etc, please contact Community and Continuing Education at 250-561-5846.
+For more information on the application process, registration, dates, etc, please contact Community and Continuing Education at 250-561-5846 or email adventureseekers@cnc.bc.ca

 September intake